 The bond between my mom and I has been forged in the furnace of loss.
 This year, I moved across the country from New York (close to home) to San Francisco.
 This also marked the 20th anniversary of the death of my father and baby brother — my mom’s first husband and youngest son — and one year since the death of my beloved grandfather Boris, her father.

-We took his photo with us to the Temple, his chiseled jaw and kind eyes sparkling above the message, “My first Burn.”
-He had always wanted to go, and even through the severe illness of his last years, paralyzed and suffering from phantom pains after a car accident, we tried to find ways to let him experience it, just for one day.
+Boris had always wanted to go to Burning Man, and even through the severe illness of his last years, paralyzed and suffering from phantom pains after a car accident, we dreamed up ways to let him experience it, just for one day.
+After he passed, we took his photo with us to the Black Rock City Temple, his chiseled jaw and kind eyes sparkling above the message, “My first Burn.”

 Each loss took a piece of the puzzle of home, heart and identity.
 And yet, each time we fell through the dark night of the soul, my mom and I found each other’s hands.
 Standing there at the edge of the city, like the knife’s edge of life at which we had found ourselves, we were obscured from view by a sudden dust storm.